 You might have questions about how your marketing team and a PR agency can work together like, "What will a PR firm do?" or "What services does a PR agency provide?"

 Below, you'll learn everything you need to know about hiring a PR agency.
+And if you're in a pinch, jump to the information you need:

 What does a PR firm do?